sparkfun/SparkFun_RTK_EVK/docs/hardware_overview.md

 Below show some of the possible outputs from the RTK EVK.
 The icons are explained further in the [RTK Everywhere Product Manual > Hardware > Displays](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/displays/).

 The image below shows the Bluetooth MAC address of the RTK EVK on the upper left hand corner of the screen.
 If there is a Bluetooth connection, the Blueooth symbol will display.
 To the right is the WiFi symbol.
 To the right of the WiFi symbol is the icon indicating the selected dynamic model, in this case it's the default portable icon.
 On the upper far right, is the Ethernet connection symbol.
 Below the Bluetooth MAC address is the RTK float solution symbol.
 The number to the right indicates the horizontal position accuracy.
 In this case, there is an RTK float since the value is between 0.400 meters to 0.200 meters.
 To the right is the satellites in view symbol and number of satellites.
 The additional antenna lines indicates that the RTK EVK that there is successful reception and decryptions of L-band corrections.
-Finally, the rotating semi-circle indicates the device running the RTK EVK firmware.
+Finally, the rotating semi-circle indicates the RTK EVK firmware is running.
+This changes to a logging icon when data is being logged to microSD card.

 <div style="text-align: center;">
   <table>